 GraphQL is a popular query language for reading and mutating data in APIs and is a key technology in the trend toward headless websites.
 It allows web builders to make their API layer flexible, powerful, and efficient.
 Developers face challenges, however, when caching GraphQL APIs at the network edge.
-For this reason, Layer0 by Limelight has developed a solution that makes edge caching easy for GraphQL, and also lets teams host the GraphQL server in a serverless environment.
-GraphQL caching fills a gap in the market for headless and API-first web apps and proves the value of Layer0 and Limelight joining forces.
+For this reason, Edgio has developed a solution that makes edge caching easy for GraphQL and lets teams host the GraphQL server in a serverless environment.
+GraphQL caching fills a gap in the headless and API-first web apps market and proves the value of Layer0 and Limelight joining forces.

 The GraphQL query language improves on traditional REST APIs and has had tremendous growth and adoption among developers.
-Originally incubated at Facebook and later open sourced, GraphQL provides declarative, efficient data fetching which significantly improves performance.
-On top of that, the strongly typed schema between client and server enables teams to iterate their APIs faster and independently, without incurring versioning headaches.
+Originally incubated at Facebook and later open-sourced, GraphQL provides declarative, efficient data fetching, significantly improving performance.
+On top of that, the strongly typed schema between client and server enables teams to iterate their APIs faster and independently without incurring versioning headaches.

-Traditional CDNs and caching software has been built around REST APIs, in which only HTTP GET requests are cacheable and the cache key can be derived from the REST URL.
-Unfortunately, GraphQL which uses the more complex HTTP POST format and the cachibility and cache keys must be determined from the HTTP body.
-While it would be great if HTTP POST could be cached by a mere flip of a switch, it’s not that simple.
-In order to cache GraphQL, the CDN must be able to parse and understand the GraphQL format — which they cannot.
+Traditional CDNs and caching software have been built around REST APIs, in which only HTTP GET requests are cacheable, and the cache key can be derived from the REST URL.
+Unfortunately, GraphQL, uses the more complex HTTP POST format, and the cacheability and cache keys must be determined from the HTTP body.
+While it would be great if a mere switch flip could cache HTTP POST, it’s not that simple.
+To cache GraphQL, the CDN must be able to parse and understand the GraphQL format — which they cannot.
 As a result, GraphQL performance is a challenge for developers.

-Once cached, Layer0 gives you the ability to purge individual or collections of queries from the edge by assigning surrogate keys to each cached response.
-For example, in an eCommerce application developers could use EdgeJS to give teams the ability to selectively purge the cache by product ID, product category, or any other product attribute in the query by using the Layer0 console or APIs.
+Once cached, Layer0 allows you to purge individual or collections of queries from the edge by assigning surrogate keys to each cached response.
+For example, in an eCommerce application, developers could use EdgeJS to give teams the ability to selectively purge the cache by product ID, product category, or any other product attribute in the query Layer0 (Edgio) console or APIs.

 No other CDN works as hard as Layer0 to enable teams to maximize their cache hit rate.
 EdgeJS makes it easy for developers to configure caching from within their application, enabling developers to cache the previously uncacheable.

-EdgeJS is flexible and powerful, with support for modern caching features like stale-while-revalidate and surrogate keys.
-Our customers have already used surrogate keys to connect Layer0 to their order and content management systems so that individual product pages are cleared from the cache when inventory, price, or content changes.
+EdgeJS is flexible and powerful, supporting modern caching features like stale-while-revalidate and surrogate keys.
+Our customers have already used surrogate keys to connect Layer0 to their order and content management systems to clear individual product pages from the cache when inventory, price, or content changes.
 This lets them maintain high cache hit ratios for all the other pages and APIs that have not changed when an individual item changes.

-Layer0’s GraphQL caching is powered by Limelight's private, global backbone.
-Limelight Networks is trusted by the biggest streaming companies in the world, including the Premier League Football Clubs and Disney BYJU.
-Limelight has over 135 Points of Presence (POP) around the globe that go beyond the average functions of a CDN and coordinate data amongst each other to warm the cache.
+Edgio is trusted by the biggest streaming companies in the world, including the Premier League Football Clubs and BYJU.
+Edgio has over 135 Points of Presence (POP) around the globe that go beyond the average functions of a CDN and coordinate data amongst each other to warm the cache.

-Layer0 also offers serverless services including GraphQL hosting.
+Edgio also offers serverless services, including GraphQL hosting.
 Teams can manage and submit runtime calls to the GraphQL server hosted in a serverless environment on Layer0, eliminating worries about infrastructure and scale.

 Layer0 helps web builder teams increase developer productivity, boost site performance, and improve security.
 Layer0 makes it easy to develop and maintain edge logic throughout the development lifecycle and deliver sub-second websites via predictive prefetching of dynamic content, making it the CDN that development teams love to use.

-The combination of GraphQL support and compatibility with legacy systems makes Layer0 ideal for large enterprises migrating to GraphQL with a mix of traditional and modern components.
+GraphQL support and compatibility with legacy systems make Edgio ideal for large enterprises migrating to GraphQL with a mix of traditional and modern components.